 With more than 400 volunteers involved at The Bridge Teen Center and The Bridge Thrift Store each year, it is no secret that the support of the community is what has propelled us into the national spotlight as a leader in the world of teen-specific afterschool programming.
 Our volunteers are part of our Bridge family, and we hope you will consider joining our team in whatever capacity you are able.

 If you are part of a group that is interested in one-time or periodic volunteer projects (individuals or families are also always welcome), we would love to have you at The Bridge Thrift Store!
 Our amazing volunteers typically sort merchandise, organize the store, receive donations, work the cash register, clean glassware, stock merchandise and more.
-Contact Morgan at 708.532.0500 or email@example.com for details.
+Contact us at 708.532.0500 or firstname.lastname@example.org for details.

 If you are interested in volunteering at The Bridge Teen Center specifically, please reach out to Melanie at 708.532.0500 or email@example.com.
 More information about volunteer opportunities at The Bridge Teen Center are outlined below.
 Please do not hesitate to reach out if you have any questions or want to talk about how your passions or skills might be put to use at The Bridge.